skywalkerlol/aws-lambda-docker-terraform/README.md

 This repository demonstrates how to deploy a containerized Lambda function using Terraform and GitHub Actions.
 It showcases a complete CI/CD pipeline that:

 1. Creates an Amazon ECR repository with encryption
-2. Builds a Docker image, scans it for vulnerabilities, and pushes it to ECR
+2. Builds a Docker image, scans it for vulnerabilities, and pushes it to Amazon ECR
 3. Deploys an AWS Lambda function using the Docker container image

 The workflow is designed to be secure, efficient, and follows infrastructure-as-code best practices.
 Please review [automate-aws-lambda-deployment-with-docker-images-terraform-and-github-actions](https://skundunotes.com/2025/07/14/automate-aws-lambda-deployment-with-docker-images-terraform-and-github-actions/) for more information.